-The suspension air system has its own air reservoir (accessory tank) which is located in the reclining bumper compartment.
-Pressurized air from the main tank (wet tank) flows through a pressure protection valve (PR-2), to the accessory air tank and through an air filter which is located in front service compartment.
+The suspension air system has its own air reservoir (accessory tank) which is located behind the front axle.
+Pressurized air from the main tank (wet tank) flows through a pressure protection valve (PR-2), installed on the accessory air tank then flows to the accessory air tank.

-The pressure protection valve (PR-2) is mounted to the supply port of the tank.
-This valve controls the pressure at which compressed air is delivered to the accessory air tank.
+The pressure protection valve (PR-2) controls the pressure at which compressed air is delivered to the accessory air tank.
 The valve remains closed until a preset pressure is reached (approximately 70 psi (485 kPa)).
 It then opens and passes air out the delivery port.

 The main use for this valve is to protect the main air system by ensuring at all times a sufficient air pressure in the main system (i.e. air delivered to the accessories will be shut off in case of a decrease in pressure).
-Maintenance and repair information on the pressure protection valve is supplied in the applicable booklet, annexed to

-Section 12, "Brakes and Air System" under reference number SD-03-55.
+Maintenance and repair information on the pressure protection valve is supplied in the applicable booklet, annexed to Section 12, "Brakes and Air System" under reference number SD-03-55.